Bill Steele (cave explorer): Biography

 Continuing to explore caves throughout the United States, Steele led and participated in expeditions to Sistema Huautla in Mexico almost every year through the 1980s.
 In 1987, the Huautla expedition connected the deep cave Nita Nanta to Sistema Huautla; which established it as the second deepest cave in the world.
 Steele went to Kijahe Xontjoa on the plateau to the east of Huautla with an expedition of Swiss explorers in 1993, and explored depths over 1,000 meters.

 Steele joined the Hong Meigui Cave Exploration Society Study Area in 2011 and 2012.
 The expedition explored two of China’s longest caves in the Wulong Province: San Wang Dong and Er Wang Dong, cave systems which Steele describes as the “Carlsbad Caverns of China”.

 In 2014, Steele helped to form the Proyecto Espeleologico Sistema Huautla (PESH), an official project of the National Speleological Society and the United States Deep Caving Team.
 The mission of PESH is to explore, survey and conduct a comprehensive speleological study of the Sistema Huautla area caves.
 Along with fellow cave explorer, Tommy Shifflett, Steele will lead annual expeditions from 2014-2023 to seek the deep.
 They have a goal of reaching 100 km in length and 1,610m in depth, a vertical mile.
 The expedition will also support the underground research of Mexican scientists.

 In addition to his expeditions, Steele had a 34-year career with the Boy Scouts of America, retiring in 2014 as National Director for Alumni Relations and the National Eagle Scout Association.

-The National Eagle Scout Association's magazine Eagles Call published a nice farewell to him on page 4 and a feature article on page 14 of the Winter 2015 issue.